 Graduate students, you will need to work with your academic department to determine how an online start option will be implemented for your degree.

 Immigration and visa considerations

-Undergraduate students, if you choose not to enroll in August, you have the option of deferring to spring or fall 2021.
+Undergraduate students, if you choose not to enroll in January, you have the option of deferring to fall 2021 or spring 2022.
 You will keep any scholarship awards you've received.